-488 Information and Communication
+488 Information and Communication Technology Global Corps Field Study

-Technology Global Corps Field Study Spring, Summer.
+Spring, Summer.
 3 to 6 credits.
-A student may earn a maximum of 6 credits in all enrollments for this course.
-RB: TC 361 R: Open to juniors or seniors in the College of Engineering or in the Department of Telecommunication, Information Studies and Media or in the Information and Communication Technology for Development Specialization.
+A student may earn a maximum of 6 credits in all en-rollments for this course.
+P: Completion of Tier I Writing Requirement RB: TC 361 R: Open to juniors or seniors in the College of Engineering or in the Department of Telecommunication, Information Studies and Media or in the Information and Communication Technology for Development Specialization.

 Implementation of an information and communication technology project in a developing country, rural region of the U.S., or low-income urban area.
-Includes on-campus preparation followed by field work on location.
+Includes on-campus preparation followed by field work

-Independent Study 490
+Independent Study

 Fall, Spring, Summer.
 1 to 7 credits.
 A student may earn a maximum of 7 credits in all enrollments for this course.
-R: Open only to juniors or seniors in the Department of Telecommunication, Information Studies and Media.
+R: Open to undergraduate students in the Department of Telecommunication, Information Studies and Media.
 Approval of department; application required.